cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 ### Reference type declarations via `jsconfig`

-Instead of adding triple slash directives to each JavaScript spec files, some IDEs (like VSCode) understand a common `jsconfig.json` file placed in the root of the repository.
-In that file include Cypress module and your test folders.
+Instead of adding triple slash directives to each JavaScript spec file, some IDEs (like VS Code) understand a common `jsconfig.json` file in the root of the project.
+In that file, you can include the Cypress module and your test folders.

 ```json
 {